 Thanks to the diverse offer of landscapes in its three regions, Perú has different destinations very much requested by tourists, such as : Machu Picchu (one of the 7 wonders of the world), the Nazca lines, northern and southern beaches (Máncora, Paracas, etc) and the Amazonian destinations such as Iquitos and Tarapoto.

 98 months of uninterrupted growth demonstrate the competitiveness of its economy.
-In addition, its exports increased 20.4% to July 2017, making it one of the countries that grew the most in Latin America.
+In addition, its exports increased by 20.4% till July 2017, making it one of the countries that grew the most in Latin America.
 Located in the center of Latin America, Perú is closely related to the countries around it through treaties that encourage commercial exchange, such as Brazil, Colombia, Mexico, Chile, among others.
-Between January and September 2017, the Peruvian exportations went in 160 countries, for more than USD 43.5 millions.
+Between January and September 2017, the Peruvian exportations went to 160 countries, for more than USD 43.5 millions.